Sudan: Rebels Suspend Juba Peace Talks After Militia Ambush in South Kordofan

 Countrywide cease fire

-Chairman of Sudan's Transitional Sovereign Council (TSC), Lt Gen Abdelfattah El Burhan, on Wednesday issued a constitutional decree declaring a cease-fire throughout the country.
+Chairman of Sudan's Transitional Sovereign Council (TSC), Lt Gen Abdelfattah El Burhan, on Wednesday issued a constitutional decree declaring a cease-fire "on al fronts throughout Sudan".
+He asserted that "this decree affirms the sincerity of the leadership to move forward for achieving peace, halting the bloodshed and meeting the demands of the Sudanese people and leading the country to the ranks of developed countries".

 Mohamed El Taayshi, member of the TSC, and spokesman for the government delegation in the Juba negotiations, affirmed the government's commitment to continue the dialogue on peace: "The only alternative for peace is peace", and "Sudan has an historic opportunity to achieve comprehensive peace and turn the page of war."